Erdos-Projects/fall-2025-food-price-forecasting/README.md

 7. [Description of Repository](#Description-of-Repository)

 ## Introduction
-The Consumper Price Index (CPI) is a monthly index that measures the average change in prices of a market basket of goods and services bought by urban consumers.
+The Consumer Price Index (CPI) is a monthly index that measures the average change in prices of a market basket of goods and services bought by urban consumers.
 It is a weighted average that is currently constructed from over 7700 basic indexes, which correspond to 32 geographic areas segmented into 75 primary sampling units (PSUs).